-10 Tips: How to Not Look Like a Tourist (With Gifs)
+10 Gifs: How to NOT Look Like a Tourist

 If you’re a frequent traveler or visiting somewhere new, you might want to skip the tourist traps.
 To gain an authentic experience with the locals, you need to learn how to blend in.
 You can avoid looking like a tourist by following these ten simple steps:

 1. Know Where You’re Going

 Stop clogging the sidewalk traffic by consulting your city map every few blocks.